ArttuJanhunen/CloudEdgeGroup/README.md

 * Or (if you aren't using helm), run the bash-script ./edgemess/nohelmstart.sh
 * Run `minikube ip` -> this will be the ip where your deployment is visible
 * You should be able to access your deployment in minikube ip
 * Wait for the keycloak to start.
-This takes approximately 5 minutes.
+This takes up to 5 minutes.
 * `<minikube ip>/keycloak` as path in the browser should show keycloak frontpage.
 * `<minikube ip>/nextcloud` as path in browser should show nextcloud frontpage